 Walking with locals provides a deep insight into the past of Rethymno.
 A past that, all over Greece, is marked by endless years of Ottoman domination.
 Ottoman invasions were a threat on the island during the last years of the Venetian rule.

-While the Ottomans indeed invaded Crete in 1645, they only arrived to Rethymno in 1646.
-By the end of 1648 almost all the island was under Turkish control.
+While the Ottomans indeed invaded Crete in 1645, they only arrived in Rethymno in 1646.
+By the end of 1648, almost all the island was under Turkish control.
 After a long series of battles, bloody massacre and struggle, Cretans expelled the Ottoman forces in 1898 and the Cretan Republic declared its independence.

 The Kara Moussa Pasha mosque got its name after the Turkish commander of the naval campaigns against Rethymnon.
 It’s located where there used to be the Venetian monastery of Agia Varvara.
 The courtyard of the mosque has the rests of the minaret, several grave steles, and a mausoleum where the Pasha is probably buried.

 We were also lucky to visit a traditional Venetian house.
 A heart of wood and local limestone provide shade and a faint but pleasant smell of humidity.
 A small square patio with plants is still in the middle of the courtyard, adding contrast to the heat out on the streets and the quiet, cool atmosphere pervading the house.

 The Neratze mosque was, in fact, the Church of Holy Mary in Venetian times.
 The roof of the building was replaced by three domes and a minaret added in 1890.
 Now, the building is mainly used for music concerts due to its impressive acoustics.

 More traditions: music, ice cream, and rakomelo